Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 ---
-Title: "Architecture Decision Records"
+Title: Architecture Decision Records
-Lead: "ADRs can help you keep up to date with recording decisions."
+Lead: ADRs can help you keep up to date with recording decisions.
-Description: "No one reads big documents.
-ADRs are a way to capture significant decisions so people can find them in future."
+Description: No one reads big documents.
+ADRs are a way to capture significant decisions so people can find them in future.
-Tags: []
+Tags:
+  - Architecture
+  - Process
+  - Solution
-Categories: []
+Categories:
+  - Solution
 Draft: false
-Published: 2023-05-30T14:46:52.024Z
+Published: 01/06/2023
 ---
 ## Introduction